-The Independent Chair will report annually for information purposes on the activities of the Pension Board.
-The report will include but is not limited to:
+16. The Independent Chair will report annually for information purposes on the activities of the Pension Board.
+SPPA will provide year end metrics, membership information and any other information required by the Chair to complete the Pension Board annual report.